2022 United States House of Representatives elections in California: Results

+By county

 District 40

 Due to redistricting, the incumbent changed from Democrat Lucille Roybal-Allard to Republican Young Kim.
-Kim, who has represented the 39th district since 2021, was elected with 50.6% of the vote in 2020.
-Kim is running for re-election.
-The New York Times has reported that Mahmood aired ads undermining Kim by only mentioning her primary opponent Greg Raths, as part of a Democratic strategy to support further-right Republican primary candidates to make for an easier opponent in general elections in November.
+Kim, who had represented the 39th district since 2021, was elected with 50.6% of the vote in 2020.
+Kim was running for re-election.
+The New York Times reported that Mahmood had aired ads undermining Kim by only mentioning her primary opponent Greg Raths, as part of a Democratic strategy to support further-right Republican primary candidates to make for an easier opponent in general elections in November.